B3Kay/benjaminkarlsson.com/src/posts/rich-dad-poor-dad-summary.md

 The poor and middle class are carrying limiting believes that are stopping them from taking action and calculated risk.

+What are limiting believes:

-- 👈👉Blames others.
+- **👈👉Blames others**.
 But instead blames others for the responsibillity of their life, why their job sucks, for their low paycheck and hopes that someone else will fix their problems.
 They believe that the covernment will take care of them and support them with social wellfare when their working days are over.
-- 🏎️The poor pay much more effort and resources to look rich.
+- 🏎️**The poorpay much more effort and resources to look rich** .
 They are jeleous with a loosers mindset.
 Instead of trying to become rich, they want to look rich.
 Another problem is that they think the rich are crooks and evil and should pay more tax, or that they dont pay tax.
 They are jelous that someone else are making more money than them.
-- 👻Fear directs the poor and the middle class to play it safe.
+- 👻**Fear directs the poor** and the middle class to play it safe.
 We learn by early age not to take risky loans, being an entreprenour is risky, it's better to get a good education and a stable, secure job.
 They play it safe and they die boring instead of letting their passion direct them and conquer their fears.
-- 😒The poor and the middle class lack curiosity, they dont learn new things and they dont move on.
+- 😒**The poor and the middle class lack curiosity**, they dont learn new things and they dont move on.
-- 🧐Having a fast car does not make you rich and it is very ignorant to think that money is the root of all evil.
+- 🧐**Having a fast car does not make you rich** and it is very ignorant to think that money is the root of all evil.
 Many intellects of the middle class often think they are "above" sales people even though the sales person might make much more money.
 This is ignorant, who is actually doing the smarter choices?

 #### 🤑Money controls the poor and the middle class